-- Gosling Road Bicycle, Pedestrian and Other Improvements – Completed substantial sidewalk improvements from Woodbury Avenue to Pease Boulevard, and primarily benefiting the Gosling Meadows neighborhood, installed 8-foot wide bicycle/pedestrian path and a covered bus shelter and made other roadway/sidewalk improvements.
+- Gosling Road Bicycle, Pedestrian and Other Improvements – This project provided significant pedestrian, bicycle and other improvements in an area primarily benefiting the Gosling Meadows neighborhood.
+The project completed substantial sidewalk improvements from Woodbury Avenue to Pease Boulevard, installed 8-foot wide bicycle/pedestrian path and a covered bus shelter, and made other roadway/sidewalk improvements.

 - Atlantic Heights Neighborhood Revitalization Project – CDBG funds were used in a concentrated effort to improve streetscape and parks in the densely-populated Atlantic Heights neighborhood along the river.
 Water, sewer and drainage upgrades as well as new concrete sidewalks, granite curbing, street paving and the planting of new street trees were carried out as part of a long-term neighborhood revitalization strategy from 1999 to 2015.

 - Goodwin Park Improvement Project - Extensive improvements including landscaping, the installation of new lighting, benches and walkways, and the conservation of the Soldiers and Sailors Monument were completed at this park in the Cabot Street/MaDonough Street neighborhood.

 CDBG funds can also be used for brick and mortar projects that benefit low and moderate income residents in other ways.
 For example: